© Crown copyright 2021

 Where the above steps fail, the police and TfL have the power to enforce and fine a passenger if they continue to refuse to comply.

-Exemptions from mandatory face coverings on public transport and at transport hubs
+Exemptions from mandatory face coverings on transport and at transport hubs

-The requirement to wear a face covering on public transport, ferries, hovercraft, aircraft, cable cars or (where applicable) in substantially enclosed public areas of transport hubs, does not apply to:
+The requirement to wear a face covering in substantially enclosed public areas of transport hubs and on public transport (including on or in ferries, hovercraft, aircraft, cable cars, taxis and private hire vehicles), does not apply to:

 - a child who is under the age of 11